The openssl s_client

 EHLO example.net 250-strawberry.active-ns.com Hello cpc123456-lndn12-2-0-cust111-isp [12.34.56.78] 250-SIZE 52428800 250-8BITMIME 250-PIPELINING 250-AUTH PLAIN LOGIN 250 HELP

 Note that the server responds with the allowed authentication methods.
 The output shows that you can use AUTH PLAIN.
-So, you can now give the server the base64 string:
+So, we can now give the server the base64 string we created earlier:

 AUTH PLAIN AG1haWxAZXhhbXBsZS5uZXQAd0k4I2RTNV95RzhAaVM= 235 Authentication succeeded